-This is the eighth Project Scope developed specifically for the Central Zone (CZ) of the South Australian Abalone Fishery.
+This is the ninth Project Scope developed specifically for the Central Zone (CZ) of the South Australian Abalone Fishery.
 Previous Project Scopes for this Zone rationalised work programs and reporting frameworks across years.
 Consequently, not all activities are undertaken in the CZ in all years.
-This scope of work for 2021/22 to 2022/23 maintains that work program and reporting cycle.
-The scope of work for specifically addresses strategic research priorities for the fishery, which include: application, implementation and review of the Harvest Strategy; surveys of key fishing areas; fine-scale management and fine-scale fishery assessments, and management of a GPS/depth logger program.
+This scope of work for 2023/24 includes further changes to that work program but maintains the biennial reporting cycle.
+The scope of work specifically addresses strategic research priorities for the fishery, which include: application of the Harvest Strategy; surveys of key fishing areas; fine-scale management and fine-scale fishery assessments.